East Broughton

 East Broughton is a municipality located in Les Appalaches Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
-Its population was 2,229 as of 2011.
-It was named following its location in the township of Broughton, in opposition to West Broughton, today's Saint-Pierre-de-Broughton.
+Its population was 2,248 as of 2021.
+It was named following its location in the geographic township of Broughton, as compared to West Broughton, known today as Saint-Pierre-de-Broughton.

 East Broughton forms an enclave in the north end of the territory of Sacré-Coeur-de-Jésus.